This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

-You’ve probably had your suspicions from your experiences with other menstrual products, but menstrual cups allow you to see your menstrual flow in all its gloopy glory.
+You’ve probably had your suspicions from experiences with other menstrual products, but menstrual cups allow you to see your menstrual flow in all its gloopy glory.
 Period blood is not just blood – it’s also uterine tissue, cells from the lining of the vagina, red blood cells and proteins.
-This may sound gross, but monitoring your flow, its clots and color can tell you a lot about your overall health and some of us actually kinda like looking at it… Be proud of what you create eh!
+This may sound gross, but monitoring your flow, it’s clots and color can tell you a lot about your overall health and some of us actually kinda like looking at it… Be proud of what you create eh!

 9. Be gentle with your tap

-A word from the wise; when cleaning your cup, turning the tap on full blast with your cup pointing upwards will fill the cup rapidly and send watery period blood in an skyward trajectory towards your mirror and surrounding bathroom.
+A word from the wise; when cleaning your cup, turning the tap on full blast with your cup pointing upwards will fill the cup rapidly and send watery period blood in skyward trajectory towards your mirror and surrounding bathroom.
 Avoid.
 Keep the stream light at first and gently clean the cup.
 Again, don’t forget to wash your hands before removal!